{{org_field_logo}}

 3. Infection Risk Assessment and Management

 Infection risk assessment and management are critical components of our infection control strategy at {{org_field_name}}.
-By identifying potential infection risks and implementing effective mitigation strategies, we ensure the safety of our service users and staff.
+By identifying potential infection risks and implementing effective mitigation strategies, we ensure the safety of our service users and staff in supported living environments.

 3.1 Identifying and Assessing Infection Risks